-This was why, when I read about Amir Khusrau- The Man In Riddles, I knew, I had to pick this book.
+This was why when I read about Amir Khusrau- The Man In Riddles, I knew, I had to pick this book.

-If I had to describe this book in one word, I would say, its beautiful.
+If I had to describe this book in one word, I would say, it’s beautiful.

-It’s beauty is not limited to its beautiful cover that gives a sneak peek into the world of Khusrau’s riddles.
+Its beauty is not limited to its beautiful cover that gives a sneak peek into the world of Khusrau’s riddles.
 It also reflects the balance of the physical and the metaphysical, the real and the unreal as depicted in Urmimala’s exquisite illustrations throughout the book.

 The magical spell cast by the vibrant cover only grows with the turn of each page as Ankit Chadha shares snippets of the life of Amir Khusrau while sharing the master’s skillfully crafted riddles.
-Each riddle presents a different hue of Khusrau’s observation, talent, life and proficiency in arts and is thoughtfully presented in colored pages, different shade at every turn.
+Each riddle presents a different hue of Khusrau’s observation, talent, life and proficiency in arts and is thoughtfully presented in coloured pages, different shade at every turn.

 I wish to congratulate the author on the very thoughtful selection of the twenty riddles because they expose the reader to Khusrau’s many talents and personality traits.
 From being a firm believer of God, a poet, a statesman, a scholar, a historian, a musician, an astrologer and also a mystic.

 The book presents the riddles in Urdu/Persian (in their original form) and also in English on adjacent pages and the answers are on the following page with an elaboration on what had inspired Khusrau to create this riddle.
-The answers of the riddles are accompanied by brilliant illustrations that capture the essence of the riddle while creatively highlighting the thought process that inspired Amir Khusrau to capture the element in the way he did.
+The answers to the riddles are accompanied by brilliant illustrations that capture the essence of the riddle while creatively highlighting the thought process that inspired Amir Khusrau to capture the element in the way he did.